Co-author Dhayana Sena

 KiwiSaver over 65: Saver vs Splurger

-Commission seminars regularly meet retirees who simply don’t know what they can or should do with their retirement savings.
-David Boyle, Commission Investor Education Manager, says it’s a misconception that you have to withdraw all your KiwiSaver money when you turn 65 – you don’t.
+It’s a common misconception that you have to withdraw all your KiwiSaver money when you turn 65 – you don’t.

-Many providers allow for the option to draw down an income stream or regular payments when a KiwiSaver member decides they’re ready to retire, or at least ready to transition to retirement.
-The beauty of still being in KiwiSaver over 65 is that it’s your savings, so your choices for how to withdraw KiwiSaver can be adjusted to suit your individual needs as a retiree.
+Many providers allow you to keep your KiwiSaver account open and to make regular withdrawals, even after you have retired.
+The beauty of still being in KiwiSaver over the age of 65 is that it’s your savings, so your choices for how to withdraw KiwiSaver can be adjusted to suit your individual needs as a retiree.

 Of course, some will still think the best option for withdrawing their KiwiSaver is to use it all for overseas adventures, and others will put the money towards the bach or the boat they’ve always dreamed of.